inab/mg-process_TCGA_CD/INSTALL.md

-# TCGA CD MuG/VRE wrapper install instructions (to be finished)
+# TCGA CD MuG/VRE wrapper install instructions

 ## Install the data and docker images used by the wrapper